 The captain pondered his problem as he tried to keep his boat on course in the storm.
-He knew that his ship couldn’t survive much longer at sea in the gale force conditions but it was also pitch black, apart from the occasional flashes of lightning, and so he couldn’t see what was ahead.
+He knew that his ship couldn’t survive much longer at sea in the gale force conditions but it was also pitch black and apart from the occasional flashes of lightning, he couldn’t see what was ahead.

-The captain knew that if he stayed at sea that his boat would sink but he also knew that on the way to land that he could hit rocks and his boat would sink.
+The captain knew that if he stayed at sea that his boat would sink but he also knew that on the way to land that he could hit rocks and his boat would never survive the impact.

-He was in a no win situation and so he had decided to take a chance on heading to shore.
+He was in a no win situation and so he had decided to take a chance on trying to get to shore.

 The captain was sinking deeper into despair when he saw the light and he turned his boat towards it.
 As he moved closer he realized that he could see a lighthouse and he remembered the stories that he had heard about the island he was heading towards.
-The island was surrounded by dangerous rocks and so a lighthouse had been placed in the only safe landing place so that ships could sail safely in.
+The island was surrounded by dangerous rocks the lighthouse had been put there to guide ships safely in to the harbour.

-As the reality of the lighthouse sunk in he shouted for joy.
+As the reality of the lighthouse and the hope it offered him sunk in he shouted for joy.

-He was no longer alone, he had the light to guide him and to keep him safe.
+He was no longer alone!
+He now had the light to guide him and to keep him safe.

 He was no longer afraid, because he knew that the light would guide him safely to shore.

-A few minutes later and the captain could see the shoreline around the lighthouse but that is when he also began to hear the music.
-He strained to hear and realized it was coming from further along the shore and so he steered towards it.
-As the boat moved forward, the music got louder and as the music got louder, the light was forgotten.
+A few minutes later and the captain could see the shoreline around the lighthouse but that is when he also began to hear music.
+As he strained to hear he realized it was coming from further along the shore and so he steered towards it.
+As the boat moved forward, the music got louder and as it dd, the light was forgotten.

 The captain was furious with himself, but he was also relieved that he was somehow safely back on course.